-In fact, the mystery surrounding the last question is gradually dissipating as more and more features we are accustomed to assign to human thinking and human consciousness can be found in animals.
+In fact, the mystery surrounding the last question is gradually dissipating as more and more features we associate with human thinking and human consciousness can be found in animals.
 And quite often, these animals are not chimpanzees or orangutans similar to humans.
-These can be wolves, dogs and even parrots.
+These can be wolves, dogs, and even parrots.

-Temple Grandin identifies four hierarchical levels of consciousness: consciousness within one sensory system, consciousness which integrates information derived from all sensory systems of the body, consciousness linking this information with emotions, and finally consciousness capable to process these experiences in thought and language.
+Temple Grandin identifies four hierarchical levels of consciousness: consciousness within one sensory system, the consciousness that integrates information derived from all sensory systems of the body, consciousness linking this information with emotions, and finally consciousness capable to process these experiences in thought and language.

 For example, if a jay notices that it had been watched while it hides its food, it always returns to the “stash” and re-hides it inconspicuously from the prying eyes.
 It is interesting that this behavior is manifested in these birds only after they steal some other bird’s food stash.

 This shows that corvids have a complex ability to model another creature’s mental predisposition.
 This property entails the perception of what others may know and may not know and how they will act based on this knowledge.

 It is clear that such perception should be an essential attribute of self-consciousness and consciousness in general.

 Children can develop ways to model the perception of another person’s mental state on average only by the age of four.
 In fact, it was recently shown that two-year-olds, even when their own experience tells them that the other person cannot peep at them from behind an opaque mask, are unable to adequately interpret this piece of information and use it as part of their behavior.

 Another funny example of exceptional animal consciousness of the crow family is their ability to predict changes in the environment caused by their own behavior.
 They can throw pebbles into a bowl to make the water level rise and get to the food floating on the surface.
 Humans reach this type of intelligence at the age of up to seven years.